San Antonio Family Law Lawyer

 What Kinds of Cases Does a Family Law Attorney Handle?

-The first thing that most people think about when considering the types of cases a family law attorney handles is divorce and child custody matters.
-While these can comprise a significant share of the cases a family law lawyer takes care of, other case types such as adoption, grandparent rights, and domestic violence restraining orders are also handled by a family law lawyer.
+The first thing that most people think about when considering the types of cases a family law attorney handles is divorce and visitation matters, custody cases.
+While these can comprise a significant share of the cases a family law lawyer takes care of, other case types such as adoption, child custody cases, grandparent rights, and domestic violence restraining orders are also handled by a family law lawyer.

 What Are the Different Types of Divorce Available in Texas?